emipa606/Proximity/README.md

 # Overview

 Modding tool to manipulate stats and add hediff effects to pawns when in proximity to buildings or terrain.
-This does not add content to the game in itself, but provides functionality to modders with it&apos;s use.
+This does not add content to the game in itself, but provides functionality to modders with it's use.

 # Details